cpsughrue/gsoc_proposal/README.md

 // senario two: precompiled module is used new_ttl = curent_ttl + (depth_in_DAG * SCALING_FACTOR_2);
 ```
 Once a module's ttl has expired it will be flaged as a candidate for deletion.
-If multiple modules have expired the cache invalidator will start with the module with the lowest weight.
+If multiple modules have expired the cache invalidator will start with the module that is least frequently used.

-[1] future development work could include creating an in memory cache in addition to an on disk cache
+> Rebuilds

+Everything discussed up until this point has been for builds from scratch.
+However, most of the time, when using a build system like `Ninja` or `Make` builds rely on a cache of object files and only recompile those translation units that have been changed.

 ---
 ## Timeline